This article introduces you to basic use (and some advantages) of SSProtect for secure data management.

 - Cryptographic offloading utilizes keys from the host and also the cloud

 - Keys are independently generated and only combined w/ proper authorization

 - Authorization comes in the form of 2FA, carried out in the cloud

 - The resulting central control point holds priceless control/ insight on reality

-Cryptographic offloading works by splitting keys between the host environment you work in, and the offloaded, secured environment managed by the ISP (DefiniSec as a cloud service provider).
+Cryptographic offloading works by splitting keys between the host environment you work in, and the offloaded, secured environment managed by the MSP (DefiniSec as a Managed Service Provider).
 Because keys are regenerated each time content is closed, and because keys are never in the same place at the same time except after authorization due to 2FA verified in the cloud, the result is a great deal of control and insight into where, when, how, by whom, with what application, on what host, and for how long managed content was accessed.

 The disclosure risk insight available from historical event auditing analysis, and resulting Disclosure Risk Reports, are more fully described in the article, :Respond Introduction.

 Though In-Place Encryption is by nature application-independent, there are exceptions.
 Some are as a result of Explorer's desire to try and interpret files on your behalf - like .zip archives.
 These will not operate with the In-Place Encryption workflow - you have to manually release protections (shift-right-click, SSProtect Release in Explorer), work with content, and manually re-protect (right-click, SSProtect Activate).
 The software will attempt to maintain the version and file ID chain (for reporting/ tracking), though in some cases the chain is interrupted and a new instance of the file is created (with a new ID and new progression of Version information).